-After two month of the 2014 National Bike Challenge, and here’s where Kansas stands:
+After two months of the 2014 National Bike Challenge, here’s where Kansas stands:

 For the month of June, Kansas ranked #10 in the nation, adding 77 riders, and covering 76,705 miles.
 For the entire challenge period to date, Kansas also ranks #10, with 505 riders covering 155,379 miles.

 For June, the top individual male riders in the state were:

 For June, the top individual female riders in the state were:

 - Shelli Shipps, Topeka: 1,606 points

 - Erin Chamberlain, Topeka: 1,589 points